 Anna is played by Lily Loveless.
-An even better name, lucky girl.
-She was on the second generation of Skins, which I haven’t seen, but maybe you have.
 I like Lily’s portrayal of Anna, although I don’t think she had as much opportunity to go places beyond the script the way some of the actors could because of Anna’s fierceness.
 But she has…a quality.
 A je ne sais quoi.

 And, as always, if there’s a scene you’d like to see, just make a request and I’ll post the clip on youtube.

 The first time we see Anna, Paul rushes past her and messes up her nails.
 She throws a fit.
 He’s just wet the bed, although all Anna sees is their mother holding a sheet.
 Their mother says she doesn’t know what’s up with Paul, and frankly I think he’s being rather pissy (and I don’t mean that in the urine way) for a guy with such a sweet, affectionate mother, but Anna says that he’s just a teenage boy, except that he should be wanking rather than pissing.
 Wanking is British for masturbating, of course.
 Right off the bat we’ve got her discussing his sexuality.
-I gather that such a discussion might be a little more common in a British household than here in the States, but that doesn’t change the basic fact, does it?
-And this is a TOTAL stretch, but Paul smudges her nails = she was trying to make herself beautiful for school and he impaired her.
+I feel like it’s slightly less to weird to encounter dialogue like this on a British show and from a snarky character like Anna but it’s still a little suggestive.

 We see them later at school.
 Anna, Jay, and another minion walk by and Paul says hello to Jay.
 It’s very awkward.
 Anna and Jay turn around to look at him after they’ve passed him, and Anna says, “F—k off, Paul.
 How we came out of the same egg is a mystery to me.”“The same womb,” Paul corrects.
 “We came out of the same womb.
 Egg and we’d be identical twins.
 There are some differences between us, if you hadn’t noticed.”
 And he laughs.So much here!